Skip to main content

 sudo sshd -T | grep passwordauthentication

-# Should show: passwordauthentication yes
+# Must show: passwordauthentication yes

 Terminal window